 A Breast Lift is performed under General Anaesthetic in hospital.
-The hospital stay is one – two night stay.
-Small cases may be performed as day-stay.
+The procedure is performed as a day-stay.

 We recommend two weeks off work, wearing a post operative garment for 6 weeks.